aws-samples/cfn101-workshop/workshop/content/60-setting-up-nested-stack/100-lab-10-nested-stacks.md

 ##### 5. Prep EC2 template

 1. Open up `ec2.yaml`
-1. Create parameter `WebServerInstanceProfile` in _Parameters_ section of the template.
+1. Create the parameter `WebServerInstanceProfile` in the _Parameters_ section of the template.
 ```yaml
   WebServerInstanceProfile:
     Type: String